 9. Take your time

-I do not recommend trying to see 20 countries in a 2 month trip.
-If you’re serious about having a great back-packing adventure, be sure to take your time.
+I do not recommend trying to see 20 countries on a 2-month trip.
+If you’re serious about having a great backpacking adventure, be sure to take your time.
 Spend a good amount of time in each place.
 By leaving your itinerary open you can bail early if you hate the place or spend longer if you fall in love (with the place or one of the locals).
 Take it slow.
 Savour it.
 Enjoy it.
-Relish in the freedom.
+Relish the freedom.

 10. Invest in a travel sheet.
 Seriously.